hharcolezi/hharcolezi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm a tenured research scientist at [Inria Grenoble](https://www.inria.fr/en/inria-centre-university-grenoble-alpes) working with the [PRIVATICS](https://team.inria.fr/privatics/) team.
+I'm a tenured research scientist at [Inria Grenoble](https://www.inria.fr/en/inria-centre-university-grenoble-alpes) working with the [Privatics](https://team.inria.fr/privatics/) team.
 Previously, I was a postdoctoral researcher in the [Comète](https://team.inria.fr/Comete/) team at [Inria Saclay](https://www.inria.fr/en/inria-saclay-centre).
 I received my Ph.D. in Computer Science from the University Bourgogne Franche-Comté ([UBFC](https://spim.ubfc.fr/en/)) and my M.Sc. in Electrical Engineering from the São Paulo State University ([UNESP](https://www.feis.unesp.br/#!/ppgee)).

 Currently, my research interests are differential privacy and ethical aspects of machine learning (e.g., privacy and fairness issues).

 ## News
+* [Apr-24] Our paper "A Systematic and Formal Study of the Impact of Local Differential Privacy on Fairness: Preliminary Results" has been accepted at [CSF 2024](https://csf2024.ieee-security.org/) and can be accessed at <https://arxiv.org/abs/2405.14725>.
+* [Apr-24] Our paper "On the impact of multi-dimensional local differential privacy on fairness" has been accepted at [ECML PKDD 2024 (Journal Track)](https://ecmlpkdd.org/2024/) and can be accessed at <https://arxiv.org/abs/2312.04404>.
 * [Feb-24] Our associated team [AUDIT-PAIR](https://team.inria.fr/auditpair/) proposal with the UQAM has been approved and launched, focusing on advancing AI system auditing for privacy and fairness.
-* [Jan-24] Our paper "Causal Discovery Under Local Privacy" has been accepted at [CLeaR 2024](https://www.cclear.cc/2024) and can be accessed on <https://arxiv.org/abs/2311.04037>.
+* [Jan-24] Our paper "Causal Discovery Under Local Privacy" has been accepted at [CLeaR 2024](https://www.cclear.cc/2024) and can be accessed at <https://arxiv.org/abs/2311.04037>.
 * [Jan-24] I’ll be serving in the PC of the *33rd International Joint Conference on Artificial Intelligence* ([IJCAI 2024](https://ijcai24.org/)).
 * [Jan-24] I’ll be serving in the PC of the *7th ACM Conference on Fairness, Accountability, and Transparency* ([FAccT 2024](https://facctconference.org/2024/index.html)).
 * [Jan-24] I’ll be serving in the PC of the *31st Selected Areas in Cryptography Conference* ([SAC 2024](https://sacworkshop.org/SAC24/)).